ldss-project/hexarc/docs/end-user-documentation/1-persistence/0-persistent-collection-creation/index.md

-In HexArc, a `PersistentCollection` is a collection (much in the same sense as [java.util.Collection](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html)) whose content persist over multiple run of an application.
+In HexArc, a `PersistentCollection` is a collection (much in the same sense as [java.util.Collection](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html)) whose content persist over multiple runs of an application.

 The process of creating a `PersistentCollection` may vary depending on which tools the specific implementation of `PersistentCollection` relies on.
 Still, every single `PersistentCollection`